nicooprat/vue-enqueue/packages/docs/src/README.md

 footer: MIT Licensed | Copyright © 2020-present Nico Prat
 ---

-This renderless component simply render its children in the order they've been mounted with content.
+This renderless component simply renders its slot in the order they've been mounted.
 It can be useful to chain up dialogs instead of stacking them for instance.
+It's a good way to be sure **rendering order is preserved** and multiple **children will never be rendered at the same time**, without adding any logic in your code.

 ## Demo